-For each host on a network, the network part of the IP address is the same, with the final number changing to identify different hosts.
+For each host (device) on a network, the network part of the IP address is the same, while the final number of the address is different because it identifies the different hosts.
 A host has only one IP address; a network has many.

 The network ID combined with the host ID creates the IP address.
-Together, this string of alphanumeric characters allows you to reach the internet.
+Together, this string of alphanumeric characters lets you reach the internet.